 The membership of the Academic Standards and Awards Committee includes Allegheny faculty, students, and those administrators who assist students experiencing difficulty in their college work.
 All actions concerning academic standing are taken after careful analysis of the individual student’s level of achievement, aptitudes, study efficiency, and sense of purpose.
 At the end of each semester the Committee reviews the records of all students whose semester or cumulative grade point averages render them subject to one of the following Academic Standing Categories.
-Assignment to an Academic Standing Category is made by majority vote of the faculty members of the Committee.
+Decisions regarding appeals of academic dismissal are made by majority vote of the faculty members of the Committee.

 Grade Point Average

-The cumulative grade point average includes all graded Allegheny courses, but does not include courses taken under the Credit/No Credit option or courses in which the student received an Incomplete or a “W.” When a course is repeated, the credits and grade for the most recent attempt will be counted in the current cumulative average UNLESS the most recent grade is a Withdrawal (W) or No Credit (NC).
-In these cases, the earlier grade will continue to be used in determining the GPA.
+The cumulative grade point average includes all graded Allegheny courses, but does not include courses taken under the Credit/No Credit option or courses in which the student received an Incomplete or a “W.” When a course is repeated, the credits and grade for the most recent attempt will be counted in the current cumulative average.
+However, for those courses that can be repeated for credit (for example, music ensembles), the credits and grades for each enrollment are included in computing the academic average.

 Academic Standing Categories